laeter/neurofetch/README.md

 **A Neuro-sama Fetch themed system information tool** - A fastfetch fork featuring custom ASCII art for the Neuro family.

 > Made with ❤️ for the Neuro-sama community.
 Primarily for personal use on Arch Linux.

+> [!NOTE]
->**NOTES** Some parts may not be working for other os I have not tested on others than anything Arch Based.
+> Some parts may not be working for other OS.
+I have not tested on anything other than Arch-based distributions.

 <div align="center">

 ![Neurofetch](https://img.shields.io/badge/neuro--sama-cyan?style=for-the-badge)